What is Governance?

 Chair of Governors

-I am an experienced senior leader who has helped construct and promote the visions required to ensure a high quality of education for pupils.
+I am a Headteacher who has helped construct and promote the visions required to ensure a high quality of education for pupils.
 I am an excellent and dynamic practitioner with very high standards and endurance.
-In addition I am an extremely dedicated, reliable, resourceful, reflective and enthusiastic teacher who has considerable experience of working with multi-racial inner city pupils.
+In addition, I am an extremely dedicated, reliable, resourceful, reflective and enthusiastic teacher who has considerable experience of working with multi-racial inner-city pupils.

 My key skills are:

 I believe I the benefits of teaching quality music sessions.
 I am a choir conductor, vocal coach and I teach a Steel Pans.

 My working life has been spent in Education-I started teaching in 1969!

 I worked for ILEA (Inner London Education Authority) as an Infants and Primary teacher for 14 years in South London schools, then was an advisory teacher working with Primary class teachers across London.

 Following this, I worked for 3 years in Higher Education in Bristol as a Senior Lecturer in Education, training student teachers.
 I then worked in Merton as a support teacher for bilingual learners before returning to HE.
 I spent the last 14 years of my working life at what is now London Metropolitan University.
 This involved running PGCE courses as well as working on other academic courses.

 I joined the Governors at NMP in Autumn 2014.
 I am also a governor at a Primary school in Lambeth and had many year’s experiences as a governor in a Primary School in Wandsworth.